srobo/docs/kit/brain_board/index.md

 ### Indicators

 | LED              | Meaning
 |------------------|-------------------------
-| 5V Power         | The board is powered
+| 5V Power         | The Brain Board is powered
-| 12V Power        | The board is powered
+| 12V Power        | The KCH is powered
 | Reverse Polarity | The 12V power is reversed
 | Boot Progress    | Progress Bar for Brain Boot Progress
 | Code             | A USB containing code is plugged in
 | Comp             | The Robot is in Competition Mode
 | WiFi             | The Robot WiFi hotspot is running